-Associate Professor of the Practice in the Department of Mechanical Engineering & Materials Science
+Associate Professor of the Practice in the Department of Mechanical Engineering and Materials Science

 Nico Hotz specializes in interfacial transport phenomena and thermodynamics in energy technology.
 His research focuses on heat, mass, and charge transfer on nano-scale surfaces for solar thermal applications, catalytic fuel reforming, hydrogen generation, fuel cells, and electrolysis.